June 16th, 2026

 Celebrating National Fudge Day

-On National Fudge Day, enthusiasts around the world come together to celebrate this sweet delight.
-The day is marked by fudge-making parties, where friends and family gather to experiment with new flavors and ingredients.
-It's a time to get creative, to push the boundaries of traditional fudge recipes, and to indulge in the sweet, sweet joy of this beloved treat.
+On National Fudge Day, fudge enthusiasts from around the globe unite to revel in this delightful confection.
+The day is filled with fudge-making parties, where friends and family come together to experiment with new flavors and ingredients.
+It's a time to unleash creativity, to push beyond the boundaries of traditional fudge recipes, and to savor the unadulterated joy of this beloved treat.

 Fudge-Making 101